Fall 2021 Intake - Information for Applicants & Admitted Graduate Students

 We are carefully monitoring the rapidly changing global situation regarding Covid-19 and we remain committed to ensuring that all our incoming students can enroll to the Professional Master’s Program for the coming academic year.
 Please see this page for updates as the situation unfolds.

-PMP courses will be taught remotely for the Fall 2020 term (September - December, 2020)
+PMP courses will be taught on campus for the Fall 2021 term (September - December, 2021)

 I have applied to the Professional Master’s Program but have not received an admission decision yet.
 When will I hear back from you?